All Episodes

 Can you say dinner time?

-You know, and we see this at six or seven.
+And we see this at six or seven.

 It was so sad.

-It was just, but that's you know, animal rights.
+It was just, but that's, you know, animal rights.

-Um instinct was just being followed.
+Instinct was just being followed.

-One one quick thing here.
+One quick thing here, folks.

-Uh, folks, we had a call in the last hour from a guy worried of a 14-year cop working the streets, and he had an interesting point of view about Mrs. Clinton.
+We had a call in the last hour from a guy worried of a 14-year cop working the streets.

-He said, you know, I'm I'm really concerned that she's going to be deploying the military everywhere once she becomes president.
+He said, you know, I'm really concerned that she's going to be deploying the military everywhere once she becomes president.

 But his point was that it is war that provides legacy.

-Uh peacemakers are not well known in history.
+Peacemakers are not well known in history.

-Uh and that the Clintons did learn that lesson that war creates legacy.
+And the Clintons did learn that lesson that war creates legacy.

 So you might say, well, okay, Rush, you know it all.